hluska/hluska.github.io/about.md

 - five surprising sources of usability analytics.
 - the one year anniversary of M.C.A.'s death.

-This website will be mostly about marketing and entrepreneurship.

-To sum this site up, it is about marketing myself.
+This time, I'm going to try really hard to confine my writing to things related to marketing, web development and entrepreneurship.

 ### About this site (technical)